19XX: The War Against Destiny: Gameplay

 The player selects one of three different planes, each with different ratings in speed, power, and the strength of their homing attack.
 When flying through the stages, three primary weapons can be used by picking up their respective items, to fire either spreading vulcan bullets, straight-firing lasers, or multi-directional missiles.
 By holding button 1, the player can charge a blaster shot.
 If this shot hits a large enemy, the player will automatically lock on to that enemy, and can fire fast-homing laser shots to damage it further.
 There is a supply of smart bombs which can be used to clear away the majority of enemies and their projectiles from the screen.
 Smart bombs can also be charged up, and each level of charge yields a different effect.
 If the player is shot down while charging up a bomb, the bomb does not go off.

 At the end of every level, the player receives additional points for the number of bombs held in stock, a rank increase of 1-5 for the percentage of enemies destroyed, a grade for the time it took to defeat the boss, and a bonus for every medal collected which is multiplied by the rank.
 After beating the last level, the player also gets a large bonus for the number of lives they have remaining.

 Development

 19XX: The War Against Destiny was developed by Capcom.

 Release

-19XX: The War Against Destiny was ported to GameTap, but was not included in the Capcom Classics Collection, as Capcom considers classics as predating 1995.
+19XX: The War Against Destiny was ported to GameTap.
 In February 2021, it was included as part of pack 3 in the Capcom Arcade Stadium compilation.